jmedinah09/Flask-PhoneBook/README.md

 # Flask-PhoneBook

 An example of CRUD tasks in a database connected with python.
-Also, this is an example of using flask micro-framework (...-frame-work) to ilustrate as an example of web development.
+Also, this is an example of using flask micro-framework (...-frame-work) to ilustrate web development process.

 This is not finish yet as it has a lot a writing errors like mixing both spanish and english in the name of the functions and routes or maybe variables set but not used.